Master Agreement (E204CW)

 "Sample(s)" means sample code, sample applications, add-ons, or sample extensions of Products.

-"Software" means all or any portion of Esri's proprietary commercial off-the-shelf software, excluding Data, accessed or downloaded from an Esri-authorized website or delivered on any media in any format including backups, updates, service packs, patches, hot fixes, or permitted merged copies.
+"Software" means any proprietary commercial off-the-shelf software, excluding Data, accessed or downloaded from an Esri-authorized website or that Esri delivers on any media in any format including backups, updates, service packs, patches, hot fixes, or permitted merged copies.

-"Term License" means a license or access provided for use of a Product for a limited time period ("Term") or on a subscription or transaction basis.
+"Term License" means a license for use of an Esri Offering for a limited time period ("Term").

 "Training Materials" means digital or printed content required to complete Training, which may include, but is not limited to, workbooks, data, concepts, exercises, and exams.

-"Value-Added Application" means an application developed by Customer for use in conjunction with the authorized use of any Software, Data, or Online Services.
+"Value-Added Application(s)" means an application developed by Customer for use in conjunction with the authorized use of any Software, Data, or Online Services.

 GENERAL TERMS AND CONDITIONS